franzpisto/franzpisto/content/about.md

 ## My passion for Internet

-_About my passion for web?_ It all started during my first two years of high school.
+_What about my passion for web?_ It all started during my first two years of high school.
 I had a friend from India that was very good in making websites.

 I start to improve my skills and I published my first website, pistonet, during 2009 a the age of 17.